-In January and February 2020, our performance continued with the same momentum experienced in 2019.
+In January and February 2020, our performance continued with the same momentum experienced in 2019, with same-store sales growth of 11.1% and 10.8%, compared to the prior year periods.
 At the onset of the pandemic in March 2020, however, all of our centers temporarily closed due to the implementation of certain mandated closure requirements across the United States.
 In response to the pandemic, our management team developed and executed a detailed response plan focused on raising our already industry-leading hygiene standards and ensuring the safety of our guests, franchisees and associates.

 By May 2020, our centers began to re-open as local health and safety guidance allowed and we saw an immediate rebound in performance.
 While the trajectory of our same-store sales performance fluctuated during the second half of 2020 in conjunction with state-specific loosening or tightening of COVID-19 restrictions in response to subsequent waves of COVID-19, our overall recovery demonstrates our guests consistently wanted to get back to their regular waxing routines at European Wax Center.
-By March 2021, nearly all of our nationwide network had re-opened and we were generating system-wide sales of more than % of what they had been in March 2019 suggesting a nearly complete rebound from COVID-19 impacted performance in 2020.
-Of our 52 new center openings in 2020, 87% of the openings came from our existing franchise base, reinforcing our network's belief in the stability and future success of our brand.
+By March 2021, nearly all of our nationwide network had re-opened and we were generating system-wide sales of approximately 101% of what they had been in March 2019 suggesting a nearly complete rebound from COVID-19 impacted performance in 2020.
+Of our 750 centers in 2019, none were forced to close as a result of the COVID-19 pandemic.
+Further, of our 52 new center openings in 2020, 87% of the openings came from our existing franchise base, reinforcing our network's belief in the stability and future success of our brand.
 During 2020, despite the challenges from COVID-19, our platform delivered strong growth in new centers as well as resilience in revenues and profit margins.
-All corporate-owned centers had re-opened as of December 26, 2020:
+All corporate-owned centers had re-opened as of December 26, 2020.

-- Net revenue decreased from \$154 million in 2019 to \$103 million in 2020; - Net loss decreased from \$24 million in 2019 to \$21 million in 2020; and - Adjusted EBITDA decreased from \$34 million in 2019 to \$20 million in 2020.
+- Center count increased from 750 in 2019 to 796 in 2020; - System-wide sales decreased from \$687 million in 2019 to \$469 million in 2020; - Net revenue decreased from \$154 million in 2019 to \$103 million in 2020; - Net loss decreased from \$24 million in 2019 to \$21 million in 2020; and - Adjusted EBITDA decreased from \$34 million in 2019 to \$20 million in 2020.